Sorry, you need to enable JavaScript to visit this website.

 Target groups

 The voluntary services address young people below 30 years of age who have completed mandatory schooling.
-Further criteria differ depending on the specific voluntary service (see: National Programme for Youth Volunteering).
+There are no other specific criteria for accessing the programs.